 Burkina Faso, Landlocked country in West Africa.

-The Mossi represent the most populous ethnic group, having founded powerful kingdoms around Ouagadougou and Tenkodogo between the 11th and 13th centuries, whose hierarchical structures continue to influence social organization and land distribution today.
+The Mossi established powerful kingdoms around Ouagadougou and Tenkodogo between the 11th and 13th centuries, whose hierarchical structures still influence social organization and land distribution today.
+Large gold deposits have become a major export product and support the economy of the country.

 Inception: 1960